Subtitle line length

 - Numbers between one and nine should be written in words.
 Example:

-- Information normally as figures such as telephone numbers, house numbers should be retained as figures.
+Five people waited outside. - Information normally as figures such as telephone numbers, house numbers should be retained as figures.
 Examples:

-or 23 Sandpiper Close - A time is written in standard form.
+07707075721or 23 Sandpiper Close - A time is written in standard form.
 The passing of time is written in words.
 Example:

 12:45 am.
 3:00.
-Seven Minutes, twenty-three years, twelve days.
+Seven Minutes, twenty-three years, twelve days. - Money can vary depending on space.
+Example:

 Fifty pence. £300.
 Twenty-three pounds. £18.36